VanduynslagerYves/VideoFeedWebApp/README.md

 # VideoFeedWebApp

-## Run the server server (modify the url in index.html to the ip of the server)
+## Run the server (modify the url in index.html to the ip of the server)
 python manage.py runserver 0.0.0.0:8000

 ## Add a super user (admin) via command line